 - In The Legend of Zelda: Skyward Sword, a race of Ancient Robots can be found in the Lanayru Desert.
 They are all old and worn away.
 Once you strike a nearby Timeshift Crystal however, it is revealed they are part of a civilization that takes place 100 years before the present.
 Their joints, and almost every single device within the premises is powered by electricity.
 This could justify where all of the Schizo Tech in the Zelda series originates from.

-- It's also revealed that the Protheans themselves had their own Precursor race to learn from.
+- It's also revealed that the Protheans themselves had their own Precursor race to learn from, called the Inusannon.
 And so on, and so forth.
 Each cycle leaves something behind for the next one to find.
 The ultimate artifact appears to be the Crucible, whose construction started millions of years ago and was continued each cycle by a new race culminating in humanity and their contemporaries in its cycle (possibly) finishing the Crucible and using it to wipe out the Reapers.

-- The "Leviathan" DLC provided something new: the Leviathans (true name unknown) are the first species, the original intelligent life that preceded the Reapers.
+- The "Leviathan" DLC shows that the Leviathans (true name unknown) are the first species, the original intelligent life that preceded the Reapers.
 The Reapers were made in their image, and they have mental domination abilities that the Reapers used to create their indoctrination ability.
 They were the ones responsible for creating the Catalyst, and therefore are indirectly responsible for the Reapers.
 Their kind was harvested and used to create Harbinger, the first Reaper.
 A few of them are still alive, deep under the ocean on an aquatic world, where they have been hiding from the Reapers ever since the cycles began.
 Shepard can find them and convince them to give their aid in the current war against the Reapers.